GoppeltM/WorkItOut-game/docs/rulesheetL1-english.md

 # Round

 1. __Take max. one request stack__
-Lay out all cards in front of you, face up.
+Lay out all cards from the chosen stack in front of you, face up.
-For each fill the effort stack from the global pot
+For each card fill the effort stack from the global pot
 1. __Reject requests__
 Remove any requests you like, and pay cancellation cost from project pot
 1. __Assign work__